DerrickLAM94/Airbnb-Analysis/README.md

 - NLTK (for sentiment analysis)
 - WordCloud

+## Data Sources
+The data used for this analysis comes from: insideairbnb.com - This site scrapes listing data directly from Airbnb and provides it in bulk for analysis.
+Data includes listings, calendar availability and reviews.
+New data is added quarterly. http://insideairbnb.com/get-the-data/ - This page on Inside Airbnb allows downloading the raw data files for HongKong.

 Let me know if you have any other questions!
 Contributions to analyze additional aspects are welcome.

 ## Sentiment Analysis